pretorh/lfs-notes/steps/general-notes.md

-# VM and SSH notes
+# General notes

+## sudo

+You can run sudo with `sudo --preserve-env=LFS ` in order to keep the LFS variable

 ## Qemu